Close Menu

 Facebook Twitter LinkedIn Pinterest Email

 If you choose to get an extra controller for your Nintendo Switch 2, you can spend a lot — and get a lot in return.
-Buying Nintendo’s own $89.99 Switch 2 Pro Controller, for instance, will net you the console’s only wireless controller with a 3.5mm headphone jack, not to mention great rumble and a slick design.
-It’s not perfect, but it’s the total package.
+Buying Nintendo’s own $89 Switch 2 Pro Controller, for instance, will net you the console’s only wireless controller with a 3.5mm headphone jack for private listening, not to mention great-feeling rumble and a slick design.
+It’s not perfect, but it’s otherwise the total package in terms of features.

 What I’m looking for

 Our top picks are just as comfortable to use as Nintendo’s flagship gamepad — perhaps more comfortable, depending on your taste.
-We’ve included picks with Xbox- and PlayStation-style stick layouts, as well as one that feels similar to the Nintendo Switch 2 Pro Controller.
+We’ve included picks with Xbox- and PlayStation-style stick layouts, too, as well as one that feels similar to the Nintendo Switch 2 Pro Controller.

 The best Switch 2 controller for most people